As more people become eligible to get vaccinated in the region, supply of vaccine remains an issue

 The Arlington hospital will run out of vaccine doses in the coming week after Virginia abruptly changed the way it allocates the doses it receives from the federal government.
-Instead of shipping doses directly to hospitals, they will now be scattered throughout Virginia localities based on population, upending a distribution system that had been in place for several weeks.
+Instead of doses being shipped directly to hospitals, they will now be scattered throughout Virginia localities based on population, upending a distribution system that had been in place for several weeks.

 While Arlington County has said appointments, such as those the Blehas had, will be rescheduled, the sudden change is indicative of the problems and uncertainty that have plagued the rollout of coronavirus vaccine doses throughout the greater Washington region since they began arriving at loading docks in mid-December.
 And those problems could be magnified once more people are allowed to get vaccinated.

-Note: Correction: This article has been updated to correct the name of Thalia Assuras.